8 Top Martech Tips to Building the Perfect B2B Prospect List for 2020

 Here’s the 334 Content Plan; three pieces of content, posted three times per day over four weeks

 - Prepare No.30 articles with engaging title graphics that include your company logo and branding and post these to your blog.
-Ensure that your blog page has the facility for someone to provide their name and email address to receive further notifications and or they can access the same freebie you’re giving away as mentioned below
+Ensure that your blog page has the facility for someone to provide their name and email address if they want to receive further notifications.

-Post one of each of the above content pieces every day for No.30 days on LinkedIn and Facebook and repeat for up to three months
+Post one of each of the above content pieces every day for 30 days on LinkedIn and Facebook and repeat for up to three months.
+See our page sX Social 334 for more information.

-I mentioned earlier that B2B selling was an act, you’re putting on a show.
-This method means you can prepare everything in advance, post consistently for up to three months and significantly raise awareness and your profile on the social sites.
+Using this method means that, having prepared everything in advance, you can post consistently for up to three months and significantly raise awareness and your profile on the social sites.

 But it doesn’t stop there…